olcf/olcf-user-docs/data/index.rst

 Summary of Storage Areas
 ************************

 The storage area to use in any given situation depends upon the activity you wish to carry out.
-Storage areas are either user-centric or project-centric, and are further divided by the underlying storage type (e.g., Network File System (NFS), High Performance Storage System (HPSS), IBM Spectrum Scale).
+Storage areas are either user-centric or project-centric, and are further divided by the underlying storage type (e.g., Network File System (NFS), IBM Spectrum Scale, Nearline).
 Each storage type has a different intended use as described below.

-Each user has a User Home area on NFS, and a User Archive area on HPSS.
-For newer users, the User Archive area is not writable and is only a "link farm" to a user's project areas on HPSS.
-For legacy users, the directory remains writable until files have been migrated to an appropriate project area.
-Each project has a Project Home area on NFS, multiple Work areas on Spectrum Scale, and multiple Archive areas on HPSS.
+Each user has a User Home area on NFS.
+Each project has a Project Home area on NFS, and multiple Work areas on Spectrum Scale/Lustre.
+Moderate projects each have an archival storage area on Kronos with project-shared, world-shared, and users directories (each of these 3 areas share a 200TB total Archival quota).
 The different storage areas are summarized in the list and table below.

 - **User Home:** Long-term data for routine access that is unrelated to a project.
 It is mounted on compute nodes of Summit as read only.
 It is mounted as read/write on the Frontier compute nodes, but we strongly recommend that users launch and run jobs from the Orion parallel filesystem due to its larger storage capacity and superior performance.
-- **User Archive:** A "link farm" with symbolic links to a user's project directories on HPSS.
-(Previously this was for non-project data on HPSS; such use is now deprecated)
 - **Project Home:** Long-term project data for routine access that's shared with other project members.
 It is mounted on compute nodes of Summit as read only.
 It is mounted as read/write on the Frontier compute nodes, but we strongly recommend that users launch and run jobs from the Orion parallel filesystem due to its larger storage capacity and superior performance.
 - **Member Work:** Short-term user data for fast, batch-job access that is not shared with other project members.
 - **Project Work:** Short-term project data for fast, batch-job access that's shared with other project members.